What Is Migraine?

 FACT

 Although stress can trigger attacks, migraine has a well-documented neurobiological basis and a strong genetic component.
-Neuroimaging studies describe objective structural and functional brain alterations associated with the condition.
+Neuroimaging studies show objective structural and functional brain changes associated with the condition.

 MYTH